Prerequisite reading: JazzUGSOA1.htm

 Creating a Jazz web service is similar to creating any other program.
 We start with the New dialog, selecting Logic/New Web Service and giving a name for our program: -

-Web service programs can communicate through the COMMAREA, which Jazz would name by adding “C” to the program name as it does with classical CICS programs.
+WSDL web service programs can communicate through the COMMAREA, which Jazz would name by adding “C” to the program name as it does with classical CICS programs.
 More usually however we’ll use a named container.
 Jazz provides a default name by putting JZC in front of the program name.
 We could change these names.
-Web service programs communicate with EITHER Commarea or Container, and you won’t use both.
-This is not like a Classical CICS program where you have both a screen and a commarea.
+Web service programs communicate with EITHER Commarea or Container, and you won’t use both: this is not like a Classical CICS program where you have both a screen and a Commarea.
 IBM have provided the Commarea options for compatibility with old programs, making it easier to convert old COBOL CICS service programs into versions that will provide their data as web services instead of through EXEC CICS INVOKE.
 We should use the Container option.
 For JSON messages we cannot use COMMAREA.